 We can’t know young people or assess their potential by looking at their grades or by sizing up their music or clothing or what they do on Friday nights.
 We can’t predict their futures by looking at their pasts.
 We can’t tell their motives by looking at their friends.
 We can’t pick out who will…

 It isn’t unusual for “well-behaved” toddlers to grow up arrogant, narcissistic, and convinced that the world revolves around them.
 They’re hard to teach.
-As adults, they fail to see their negative, self-centered tendencies because they were never acknowledged and dealt with.
-Their deeper issues are overlooked or conveniently ignored, and they’re told how “good” they…
+As adults, they fail to see their negative, self-centered tendencies because they behave so well.
+They make us look like good parents.
+Their deeper issues are overlooked or conveniently ignored, and they’re…

 From the Outside